jayendranshan/P2/README.md

 ## Description
 This project generates password with random words.
 This web page has option to
 	1) How many words the password should have.
-	2) whether to include numbers
+	2) whether to include number
-	3) whether to include special characters
+	3) whether to include special character
-	4) Change case of passwords
+	4) Change case of password
-	5) Include a space or hyphen betwen words
+	5) Include a space or hyphen between words

 This project is created using bootstrap framework.